History of the western steppe: General observations

 For unknown reasons, almost all movements on the steppe have been from east to west.
 For unknown reasons, from about 500 AD the original Iranian languages were replaced by Turkic languages.
 Unlike the central and eastern steppe, the western steppe has now been converted to agriculture.
 Steppe history must be reconstructed from scattered reports from neighboring literate societies, with some help from archeology.
 The numerous peoples mentioned were usually some clan or tribe that gained control over its neighbors and became politically significant.
 A few may have been ethnically homogenous and a few movements may have been genuine folk migrations.
-In most cases we do not know.
+In most cases, the matter remains unsolved.
 Boundaries fluctuated and are not well-documented.